 The following is a list of other historical places, in Camrose:

 Camrose has also created an excellent urban park, just west of downtown.
 Mirror Lake is former reservoir used for the electrical plants which powered the city.
 Yes those are real swans on the lake.
-There are two species of swans, with clipped wings, that have made the lake home for twenty years.
+They have clipped wings, that have made the lake home for twenty years.

 Drive south, of Mirror Lake, on 53 St. for more of Camrose history.
 At 4612 – 53 St, across from St. Mary’s Hospital you will what was the Camrose Normal School.
 Constructed by the province in 1915 as the second institution in the province dedicated to educating teachers, now houses the Rosehaven Care Centre.